 - Timesheet management.
 Can you manage time entries on various views, add time in bulk and sort or filter time logs?

 - Time reports.
 Can you generate time reports based on time entries?
 Reports could be static or live, meaning they get updated every time you access them.

 - Time tracking.
 Can you track your time in real-time (using a stopwatch), add time intervals, and time in bulk?

 - Invoicing.
 Can you generate an invoice based on ideal time entries?
 What about expenses and estimates?

 - Resource scheduling.
 Can you manage time off, such as paid leaves?
 Can you manage bookings or your team’s schedule on a timeline?

 Having said all this, here is a timesheet software comparison chart to recap their best features:

 Core features when looking for timesheet software.

-Tracking time isn’t really that complicated, and using timesheet software simplifies the entire process.
-Plus, most timesheet software out there have an onboarding procedure and come with instructional guides and tutorials.
-All you have to do is pilot it for a month or two, and you’ll see all the benefits – most importantly, less frustration and less time wasted on admin tasks.
+Tracking time isn’t complicated; using timesheet software simplifies the entire process.
+Most timesheet software has an onboarding procedure with instructional guides and tutorials.
+All you have to do is pilot it for a month or two, and you’ll see all the benefits – most notably, less frustration and less time wasted on admin tasks.